Chowan commissioners take next step for regional water treatment plant

-EDENTON — The Chowan County Board of Commissioners took another step earlier this month toward creation of a regional water treatment plant that would be a reverse-osmosis facility.
+EDENTON — The Chowan County Board of Commissioners took another step last month toward creation of a regional water treatment plant that would be a reverse-osmosis facility.

 A reverse osmosis plant, which would replace the aging plant in Valhalla, could be online within the next decade, according to preliminary plans.